Heiner1/AAPS-Wiki-en/Accu-Chek-Combo-Pump.md

       the option to disconnect the pump for 3 hours sets a 0% for 3 hours.
     - Enable key lock on the pump to prevent bolusing from the pump, esp. when the pump was used before and quick bolusing was a habit.
-    - Set display timeout and menu timeout to the mininum of 5.5 and 5 respectively.
+    - Set display timeout and menu timeout to the minimum of 5.5 and 5 respectively.
 This allows the AAPS to recover more quickly from error situations and reduces the amount of vibrations that can occur during such errors